TALHA0238/Gaze-Control/README.md

+Experience Revolutionary Technology:
+**Eye and Hand Tracking with Speech Recognition**

 This project is an eye-tracking and hand-tracking application with integrated speech recognition.
 It provides a comprehensive user interaction system by combining these three functionalities.
 Here is a detailed explanation:

 Eye Tracking